 A well-done, very informative course.
 I am excited to apply this course information in my practice and serve a population that so often is overlooked!
 A fulfilling opportunity.

 - Jamie Alexander DPT, ATC - Peoria, AZ

-I learned more than.
-I ever thought I would.
-It felt like I was learning everything for the first time, but instructors were so I will definitely take more classes!
+I learned more than I ever thought I would.
+It felt like I was learning everything for the first time, but instructors were so great at explaining everything and giving us tips on remembering anatomy.
+I will definitely take more classes!

 - Deidra R. Nichols, PT, DPT, OCS - Blackfoot, ID

 I loved the variety of teaching styles.
-Song/Dance and hand movement’s funny stories made it interesting energy and passion from instructors made clap enjoyable even on lab interesting topic.
+Song/Dance, hand movement’s, and funny stories made it interesting.
+The energy and passion from instructors made class enjoyable even on lab instructing topics.